More than 200 Western School Corp. students were vaccinated for chickenpox after an outbreak in March 2012.

 Not everyone participated in the clinic.
 As a result, 35 students missed the next three weeks of school because their parents declined immunization for their children.

-Last year’s chickenpox outbreak at Western – and another three months earlier at Taylor Community School Corp. – spotlights the importance of immunizations to public health.
-And new vaccination guidelines announced this week by the state health department could help prevent another outbreak in Howard County.
+Last year’s chickenpox outbreak at Western — and another three months earlier at Taylor Community School Corp. — spotlights the importance of immunizations to public health.
+And new vaccination guidelines announced in January by the state health department could help prevent another area outbreak.

 The new rules require two chickenpox vaccinations for every child in every grade, unless the student can prove he or she contracted the disease in the past.

 Previously, some grade levels were required to have only one vaccination for the illness.
-And at Western, all five of the fifth-graders infected with chickenpox last March had received the inoculation but weren’t scheduled for a booster until the following year.
+And at Western, all five of the fifth-graders infected with chickenpox in 2012 had received the inoculation but weren’t scheduled for a booster until the following year.

 If you have had chickenpox once, there’s a chance you could have it again.
 In one study reported by the United Kingdom’s National Health System, about 1 in 8 people suffering chickenpox reported they had had it once before.